hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

   base=`basename $filename .subset.fq`
 ```

-and then we execute the commands for each loop:
+and then we execute the commands for each loop, starting with an echo statement.
+We use `grep` to find all the bad reads (in our case, bad reads are defined as those with 10 consecutive N's), and then extract the four lines associated with each sequence and write them to a file.
+Our output file is named using the `base` variable we created earlier in the loop.

 ```bash
   # tell us what file we're working on